 Its everyone’s favourite time of year – tax time!
 We’ve collected a few helpful tips for exchange traded fund (ETF) investors.

 Most equity ETFs hold a broad portfolio of company shares that match an index.
 The SPDR® S&P®/ASX 200 Fund (ASX Code: STW) for example, holds around 200 Australian companies.
-The SPDR® S&P® World ex Australia Fund (ASX Code: WXOZ) on the other hand holds over 1,500 overseas companies.
-When companies in the portfolio pay lower dividends, that flows directly through to lower distributions by the ETF.
-In other words, ETFs simply “pass through” the dividends they receive.
-Cuts in dividends began in the second quarter of 2020 in response to the COVID-19 crisis, however they continued through the second half of 2020 and into 2021.
-In fact, over the full year, we expect dividends from companies to be materially lower in 2020/21 than they were in 2019/20.
-That means that we expect full year distributions from most equity ETFs to be lower this year than last year.
+The SPDR® S&P® World ex Australia Carbon Control Fund (ASX Code: WXOZ) on the other hand holds approximately 1,000 overseas companies.
+When companies in the portfolio pay higher dividends, that flows directly through to higher distributions by the ETF.
+In other words, ETFs simply “pass through” the dividends they receive.1 As the economic rebound began in earnest in 2021, we saw higher dividends start to flow through for share market investors.
+We expect full year dividends for global portfolios to be 10-20% higher over this financial year than last financial year.
+Dividends have been even stronger in the Australian market with some large dividends from the big miners and better dividends from banks.

 Much like other investments, these gains can be discounted or undiscounted.
 For investors, the tax calculations involved from owning a single ETF are much more simple than the calculations required for a widely diversified share portfolio.